New Britain: Clearance at Rabaul

-The Internet here is AWSOME!
-Digicel just upgraded their towers to 4G and -- with either a smartphone (iOS or Android) and subscribing to a data plan, you'll enjoy FAST 4g service!
-Sims are available in most of the supermarkets for k$5.00 and data is -- as usual in this part of the world -- a little "spendy", but very high quality.
+The Internet here is AWESOME!
+Digicel just upgraded their towers to 4G and — with either a smartphone (iOS or Android) and subscribing to a data plan, you’ll enjoy FAST 4g service!
+Sims are available in most of the supermarkets for k$5.00 and data is — as usual in this part of the world — a little “spendy”, but very high quality.
 Skype works perfectly!
-Whoever sells you the sim can help you with selecting a data package that works for you --and help you configure your device to access the 'net.
+Whoever sells you the sim can help you with selecting a data package that works for you –and help you configure your device to access the ‘net.

 Comment posted on noonsite Nov 29 by Sherrinthesea: